-Terrence Wayne “Terry” Allen was born June 19, 1959 in Tidewater, Virginia.
+Terrence Wayne “Terry” Allen was born June 19, 1959, in Tidewater, Virginia.
 Terry attended high school at Norfolk Collegiate School in Norfolk, Virginia where he was a member of the varsity wrestling team.
-He won the state championship in the 167 pound division, after high school he attended Old Dominion University but didn’t graduate.
+He won the state championship in the 167-pound division, after high school, he attended Old Dominion University but didn’t graduate.

 While in Mid-South Wrestling Terry would get a big assist from one of the true legends of pro wrestling as Andre the Giant would suggest that he change his name.
 Andre thought that Terry resembled Tom Selleck’s “Magnum P.I.” character, so he told him to use the Magnum and to put his initials in place of the “P.I.”.
 Terry would follow the advice of the pro wrestling legend and Magnum T.A. was born.
-On May 13, 1984 Magnum T.A. defeated Mr. Wrestling II for the North American Heavyweight Championship, a title he would hold 5 times while in Mid-South Wrestling.
+On May 13, 1984, Magnum T.A. defeated Mr. Wrestling II for the North American Heavyweight Championship, a title he would hold 5 times while in Mid-South Wrestling.

 The Horseman that would carry out that assault would be Tully Blanchard, Tully would strike a big blow as he would beat Magnum for the NWA United States Heavyweight Title.
-But this was only the beginning of this war, a war that would culminate November 28, 1985 at Starrcade inside the confines of a steel cage.
+But this was only the beginning of this war, a war that would culminate on November 28, 1985, at Starrcade inside the confines of a steel cage.
 Jim Crockett Promotions and the NWA knew that this war had to end and the only way to end it would be with a surrender.
 So this final battle between Magnum T.A. and Tully Blanchard would be an “I Quit Match” for the NWA United States Heavyweight Championship.
-This match would steal the show at “Starrcade ’85” as it was one of the most intense, hard fought, bloody battles that had ever been witnessed in the history of professional wrestling.
+This match would steal the show at “Starrcade ’85” as it was one of the most intense, hard-fought, bloody battles that had ever been witnessed in the history of professional wrestling.

-In April of 1986, Magnum began fueding with Ivan Koloff, who had startiing saying that his nephew Nikita Koloff was going to beat Magnum for the NWA United States Heavyweight Championship.
-Jim Crockett, Jr would setup a press conference where Magnum and Nikita would sign the contract for their match.
+In April of 1986, Magnum began feuding with Ivan Koloff, who had started saying that his nephew Nikita Koloff was going to beat Magnum for the NWA United States Heavyweight Championship.
+Jim Crockett, Jr would set up a press conference where Magnum and Nikita would sign the contract for their match.
 Magnum would bring his brother Marion to the contract signing, while Nikita had his uncle Ivan Koloff with him.
-Nikita would insult Magnum and Marion’s mother, a fight would then breakout.
+Nikita would insult Magnum and Marion’s mother, a fight would then break out.
 Then, NWA president Bob Geigel would reprimand Magnum for behavior unbecoming of a champion, Magnum’s response would be “Reprimand this!” and then he would clothesline the NWA president.
-Bob Geigel would then strip Magnum of the NWA United States Heavyweight Championship, but Magnum would be put in a best of 7 series of matches against Nikita Koloff to determine a new champion.
-Nikita would win the first three matches, but then Magnum would come back and when the next three matches.
-In the seventh and final match, Nikita would defeat Magnum with help from Ivan Koloff and Krusher Khruschev to become the new NWA United States Heavyweight Champion.
-It looked as if there was a rematch coming but unfortunately tragedy would prevent that from happening.